Suicidal Ideation

 • Feeling trapped

-Non-hispanic white men aged 75 or older also have the highest risk compared to other age groups.
-Keep these risk factors in mind when meeting with your patients to determine if they might have a higher risk of thinking about or attempting suicide.
+Non-Hispanic white men aged 75 or older also have the highest risk compared to other age groups.
+Keep these risk factors in mind when meeting with your clients to determine if they might have a higher risk of thinking about or attempting suicide.

 Some clients may not admit to suicidal ideation.
 They may feel uncomfortable talking about such feelings out loud or afraid that you may contact their loved ones and tell them.
 Many people who have thoughts of suicide may not want to share these feelings with anyone at all, but it's important that you communicate calmly that therapy is a place for them to express these kinds of thoughts and feelings.